How to Apply for OCI from the UK After British Naturalisation

 What OCI Gives You

 OCI is a permanent status.
-Once granted, the OCI card is valid indefinitely (though the visa sticker on your passport needs updating when you get a new passport).
+Once granted, the OCI card is valid indefinitely; update the OCI record when you get a new passport under the current OCI Miscellaneous Services rules.
 It entitles you to:

 What OCI does not give you: